Year 11 Media Studies

 It will lead to Media Studies Level 2 and Level 3 and, if you choose, to sitting scholarship in Media Studies.
 Beyond school, Media Studies is a gateway to a huge range of degrees, training courses, and careers including broadcasting, journalism, advertising, marketing, film making, public relations, entertainment and communication.

 As both a creative and an analytical subject it teaches you soft skills, so you can work as a team member, as well as allowing you to grow as an individual.
-It is also a subject which will build your literacy skills with both visual and written texts.
+It is also a subject which will build your literacy skills using both visual and written texts.

 Course Outline: